-- 1. General.
-Section 18(a) makes it unlawful for any closed-end management company to issue any class of senior security or to sell any senior security of which it is the issuer, unless such company complies with the asset coverage and other requirements set forth in Section 18(a).
-"Asset coverage" is defined in Section 18(h) to mean a ratio which the value of the total assets of an issuer, less all liabilities not represented by senior securities, bears to the amount of senior securities.
-Section 18(k) provides an exemption from Section 18(a)(1)(A) and (B) (relating to senior securities representing indebtedness) for SBICs.
-Section 61 applies Section 18, with certain modifications, to a BDC. - 2.
-Application of Sections 18(a) and 61(a) to Applicants.
-It appears that Fidus SBIC as an investment company licensed as an SBIC under the SBA Act would, on a standalone basis, be exempt from Section 18(a)(1)(A) and (B) and Section 61(a) by reason of the exemption provided by Section 18(k).
-The Company, however, will have Fidus SBIC, itself a BDC, as its wholly-owned subsidiary.
+- 2. Application of Sections 18(a) and 61(a) to Applicants.
+It appears that Fidus SBIC as an investment company licensed as an SBIC under the SBA Act would, on a standalone basis, be exempt from Sections 18(a)(1)(A) and (B) and Section 61(a) by reason of the exemption provided by Section 18(k).
+The Company, however, will have Fidus SBIC, itself a BDC, as its wholly owned subsidiary.
 A question exists, therefore, as to whether the Company must comply with the asset coverage requirements of Section 18 on a consolidated basis because the Company may be an indirect issuer of senior securities with respect to Fidus SBIC indebtedness.
-To do so would mean that the Company would treat as its own all assets held directly by the Company and Fidus SBIC (with the value of the Company's investment in Fidus SBIC eliminated) and would also treat as its own any liabilities of Fidus SBIC (with intercompany receivables and liabilities eliminated), including liabilities of Fidus SBIC with respect to senior securities as to which Fidus SBIC is exempt from the provisions of Section 18(a)(1)(A) and (B) by virtue of Section 18(k).

-3. Requested Exemptions.
+To do so would mean that the Company would treat as its own all assets held directly by the Company and Fidus SBIC (with the value of the Company's investment in Fidus SBIC eliminated) and would also treat as its own any liabilities of Fidus SBIC (with intercompany receivables and liabilities eliminated), including liabilities of Fidus SBIC with respect to senior securities as to which Fidus SBIC is exempt from the provisions of Sections 18(a)(1)(A) and (B) by virtue of Section 18(k). - 3.
+Requested Exemptions.
 Accordingly, the Applicants request relief under Section 6(c) from Sections 18(a) and 61(a) to permit the Company to exclude from its consolidated asset coverage ratio any senior security representing indebtedness that is issued by Fidus SBIC.